Using the JAWS Scripts For Youtube

 Revision 90, released March 18, 2021

-- The [ T sequence reads times successfully on live streams where it stopped working because of a very small change in Youtube HTML code.
+- The [ T sequence reads times successfully on live streams where it stopped working because of a

 - Documentation updated to reflect that the scripts work in Microsoft Edge,